back to the homepage

 You will learn:

 Shade gardening is not for sissies!
 It means trying to grow things in a challenging environment.
 There are usually trees providing the shade so the ground is often root bound and dry as a bone.
 Then of course there is the lack of sun, an essential ingredient for photosynthesis!
-You will spend 2 hours in the amazing garden of Dr. Graham Ray.
+You will spend 2 hours in the amazing garden of Dr. Graham Ray, possibly the most gorgeous shade garden in the Triad!
 We will show you plants that thrive in this environment and discuss how to grow them successfully.
 You will receive plant lists for future reference.

 The Best Flowers for Summer Color